sripathikrishnan/redis-rdb-tools/README.md

 Rdbtools is written in Python, though there are similar projects in other languages.
 See [FAQs](https://github.com/sripathikrishnan/redis-rdb-tools/wiki/FAQs) for more information.

+See https://rdbtools.com for a gui to administer redis, commercial support, and other enterprise features.

 ## Installing rdbtools ##

 Pre-Requisites :